lmmlzn/Awesome-LLMs-Datasets/README.md

 # Awesome-LLMs-Datasets
-Summarize existing representative LLMs text datasets across five dimensions: **Pre-training Corpora, Fine-tuning Instruction Datasets, Preference Datasets, Evaluation Datasets, and Traditional NLP Datasets**.（(Regular updates)
+Summarize existing representative LLMs text datasets across five dimensions: **Pre-training Corpora, Fine-tuning Instruction Datasets, Preference Datasets, Evaluation Datasets, and Traditional NLP Datasets**.
+(Regular updates)

 The paper **"The Roots of the AI Tree: A Survey of Large Language Model Datasets"** will be released soon.（2024/2）